That Product You Looked at Once Follows You Everywhere

 - Chrome: Was considering deprecation but reversed course in 2024, moving toward giving users a choice

-Without third-party cookies, current retargeting ads won't function.
-The advertising industry is exploring alternative tracking technologies to replace cookies, such as browser fingerprinting and Google's Privacy Sandbox.
+Where third-party cookies are unavailable, current retargeting ads won't function.
+The advertising industry is exploring alternatives such as browser fingerprinting and contextual advertising.
+Google's Privacy Sandbox, once positioned as the cookie replacement, had its main APIs retired as announced in October 2025.

 Summary